evansuva/CryptocurrencyCabal/web/content/registration.md

 later in the class).

 After creating a wallet, you should find the _Recieving Address_ which you will need for one of the questions.
+If you used MultiBit HD, you will see this by clicking "Request" (to request payment), and copy the "Recipient Address".
+It should be a string like, `19WmbY4nDcjAEv6wb5rcd5E6MutVMXBZzy`.
+Note that your wallet may create several recipient addresses, so you won't see the same address each time you do this.

-Note that it is not necessary now, or at any time during this class, for you to actually buy bitcoins with your own money.
+It is not necessary now, or at any time during this class, for you to actually buy bitcoins with your own money.
 If you are inclined to do this, be careful, and don't use any funds you cannot afford to lose!

 Submit the form below (also avaible as [direct link](https://docs.google.com/forms/d/1taP-16YrkyfNMjZxDkz5dF3BTaFd5wrDdIcZPq7OYmE/viewform?usp=send_form)):